Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Shrinking rules and fusion--shrinking consistency

 Now we consider the shrinking rules when $G=\mathbb{D}_3$.
-Unlike the Abelian case, some excitations in the 3d $G=\mathbb{D}_3$ quantum double model are non-Abelian, which means that there are some internal degrees of freedom in the corresponding operator.
-For example, according to Eq.~(\ref{eq_loop}) and the data about $\mathbb{D}_3$ shown in Sec.~\ref{Sec.4.3}, the operators with different degrees of freedom for a pure loop (i.e., without charge decoration) $\left[ C_r,Id \right]$ are given by
+Unlike the Abelian case, some excitations in the 3D $G=\mathbb{D}_3$ quantum double model are non-Abelian, which means that there are some internal degrees of freedom in the corresponding operator.
+For example, according to Eq.~(\ref{eq_loop}) and the data about $\mathbb{D}_3$ shown in Sec.~\ref{Sec.4.3}, operators with different degrees of freedom for a pure loop (i.e., without charge decoration) $\left[ C_r, Id \right]$ are given by

 where we omit the row and column indices $j=j^{\prime}=1$ of the one-dimensional matrix.
-The internal degrees of freedom of the operator are labeled by the elements in the conjugacy class $C_r=\left\{ r,r^2 \right\}$.
+The internal degrees of freedom of the operator are labeled by the elements in the conjugacy class $C_r=\left\{ r, r^2 \right\}$.

-Although $\left[ C_r,Id \right]$ does not carry any charge decoration, after the shrinking process, the remaining operator may still violate the vertex terms at the two ends of the string $P$.
-Focus on the local space on $\partial_0M$, we fix $c^{\prime}=r$ and exhaust $c\in C_r$ to obtain a set of basis in $V_{\left(C_r,Id\right)}$.
-When $c=r$, after the shrinking process as shown in Fig.~\ref{fig_shrinking}, the flux part of $\left[ C_r,Id \right]$ vanishes and the operator shown in Eq.~(\ref{eq_rr}) becomes
+Although $\left[ C_r, Id \right]$ does not carry any charge decoration, after the shrinking process, the remaining operator may still violate the vertex terms at the two ends of the string $P$.
+Focus on the local space on $\partial_0M$, we fix $c^{\prime}=r$ and exhaust $c\in C_r$ to obtain a set of basis in $V_{\left(C_r, Id\right)}$.
+When $c=r$, after the shrinking process, the flux part of $\left[ C_r, Id \right]$ vanishes and the operator shown in Eq.~(\ref{eq_rr}) becomes